prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/topology/segment-connection-points/index.md

 {{< figure src="instancing.jpg" title="Instanciating Segment Connection Points" numbered="true" lightbox="true">}}

-The example shows a connector that has two cavity, that are only reachable through different segment connection points.
+The example shows a connector that has two cavities, that are only reachable through different segment connection points.
 By associating these {{< vec-class SegmentConnectionPoint >}}s with corresponding {{< vec-class PlacementPoint >}}s the *SegmentConnectionPoint* become 'placeable' on nodes in the topology of a harness.